 All of our selected test skis were mounted with the same binding, the Solomon Warden demo binding, which allowed for enough adjustment for an entire team with different boot sizes to test the models.
 This binding sits close to the surface of the ski to provide a good feel of the ski itself and is burly enough to allow us to ski hard, huck cliffs, and jump off things and not worry about breaking it.
 Having the same binding on each pair allowed us to evaluate each ski's performance without factoring in a difference in the bindings.

-We performed our tests while working day-to-day on a big resort ski patrol where you can't always choose what kind of conditions you get to shred in.
-We also lent them to friends and colleagues of all sizes, abilities, and styles to gather as much input as possible on where each of these products shine, where others are better, and which handled all-conditions without compromise.
+We performed our tests while working day-to-day on ski patrols and heli-ski operations where you can't always choose what kind of conditions you get to shred in.
+We also lent them to friends and colleagues of all sizes, abilities, and styles to gather as much input as possible on where each of these products shines, where others are better, and which handled all-conditions without compromise.

 For the men's all-mountain review, we utilized a collaborative testing method.
-Our lead test editor worked closely with many other talented skiers to develop testing strategies, solicit feedback, and discuss the ins and outs of the thirteen models featured in our review.
+Our lead test editor worked closely with many other talented skiers to develop testing strategies, solicit feedback, and discuss the ins and outs of the models featured in our review.
 Our primary testers have a passion for skiing and work on skis.
 We also included several other skiers of varying abilities.
 Each of these skiers has differing backgrounds, unique styles, and strong opinions about what makes a good ski.
-Learn more about the individual testers here.

 We skied.
 A lot.
-We used these skis on a daily basis for work, for recreation on our days off, and during a few group testing weekends at Kirkwood Resort in Tahoe, California and Heavenly Mountain, California.
+We used these skis on a daily basis for work, for recreation on our days off, and during a few group testing weekends at Kirkwood Resort in Tahoe, California, Heavenly Mountain, California, and Portillo, Chile.

 To temper the chief testers' strong opinions and provide more objectivity to our review, we loaned the test skis to colleagues and friends with different abilities and preferences.
 Testers were asked to share their height, weight, the time they spent on each pair, and the conditions they used them in.
 Then they were asked to assign a number rating for each scoring metric.
 They were also asked to give specific feedback after their time on the skis.
 Not all who provided feedback were expert skiers.
 We sought out input from intermediate and occasional skiers as well, because we think that their opinions matter just as much as an expert skier when reviewing true all-mountain skis.
 In some cases, less experience can translate to less bias and more honesty.